marulkan/cesnet-kafka/README.markdown

 IPv6 is working out-of-the-box.

 But on IPv4-only hosts with enabled IPv6 locally, you may need to set preference to IPv4 though.
-Everything is working, but there are unusuccessful connection attempts and exceptions in logs.
+Everything is working, but there are unsuccessful connection attempts and exceptions in logs.

 **IPv4 example without security**: